The basic syntax of python

 Summary

 Python is a powerful programming language that is widely used in many industries today.
-By understanding the basic syntax of this popular language, you can be well on your way to becoming a master programmer.
 The syntax is the basic foundation for everything you'll write in Python.
-Just as English has a set of grammar rules that govern how we put words together, so too does Python.
-In this article, we learned about the different components of syntax and how to use them to construct correct Python code.
+In this article, we learned about the different components of syntax, python basic syntax, python syntax list, Basic Syntax of Python, syntax in Python, Basic syntax of Python with examples, and how to use them to construct correct Python code.
 We also saw how small syntactical errors can lead to big problems when writing code.
-Now that you have a firm understanding of the basics of syntax, you're ready to start writing your own Python programs.
+Now that you have a firm understanding of the basics of syntax, you may consider enrolling in a Python online course with certificate.
 Happy coding!